mikecann/mikecann.co.uk/public/posts/tinkering-with-convex/post.md

 Then it hit me, why not build a Twitter clone.
 It has the requirement that you have realtime incoming messages, likes and other features and it can stretch the full-text searching and image uploading capabilities.

-But not just any Twitter clones are so 2006.
+But Twitter clones are so 2006.
 This is 2023 so instead I built.. a Threads clone..
 And because Twitter is now called X, thus "ThreadX" was born.

 # Demo

-So after a rather fun 8 hours of solid tinkering I had an application.
+So after a fun 8 hours of solid tinkering I had an application.
 Its a little rough around the edges but you can see it in action here:

 <iframe width="853" height="480" src="https://www.youtube.com/embed/kTYDdVEg1us" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>